 * Clerical review is the process where a person reviews the record pairs generated through the linkage (i.e. cohort records linking to NDI records) and for each record pair decides whether to accept or reject the link.

-The AIHW has access to COD unit record data for deaths registered up to and including 2016.
+The AIHW has access to preliminary COD unit record data for deaths registered up to and including December 2018.
 For further information on COD refer to Deaths data.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.